What is osteopathy?

 Osteopaths provide treatment for many conditions across the lifespan.
 Some of the most common conditions presenting to Osteopaths include:

-• Children: Benign headaches, stomach aches, poor appetite, constipation, sleeping difficulties, asthma & recurrent ear infections/upper respiratory tract infections read more
+• Children: Benign headaches, stomach aches, constipation, asthma & recurrent ear infections/upper respiratory tract infections read more

-• Adults: back pain, neck pain, headaches, postural concerns, dysmenorrhea, sports injuries, lower limb & upper limb pain read more
+• Adults: back pain, neck pain, headaches, postural concerns, sports injuries, lower limb & upper limb pain read more

 What treatment techniques do osteopaths use?

 Osteopaths use their hands and apply treatment to the physical body, using a wide range of techniques including soft tissue massage, stretching, joint articulation, some joint manipulation, and gentle balancing techniques known as biodynamic/cranial sacral osteopathy.
 Techniques used are patient and presentation specific, and selected to ensure patient comfort and safety.